 - Communication skills: Accountants must be able to listen carefully in order to accurately gather facts and figures from clients, managers, or other stakeholders.
 They must also be able to clearly articulate the results of their work and present their findings in written reports.

 - Mathematical skills: A common misconception is that you have to be good at math to be an accountant.
 It is true that math skills are important in order to analyze, compare, and interpret data and figures; however, complex mathematical skills are not typically necessary to become an accountant.

 Accounting is an in-demand career with impressive salaries and job growth to match.

-Data from the Bureau of Labor Statistics (BLS) projects that employment of accountants and auditors will grow faster than the average for all occupations, at a rate of about 10 percent from 2016 to 2026.
+Data from the Bureau of Labor Statistics (BLS) projects that the employment of accountants and auditors will grow 7 percent by 2030.